 Note: Corresponds to the total of projects in different phases of development: formulation, adjudication, execution and production.
+Source: SUTEL, General Directorate for FONATEL.

 Table N° 91 Costa Rica.
 Total number of households and people covered by the projects in the production phase of FONATEL, 2012-2017